wessenstam/gts2021-prep/start/start.rst

    - Used for docker actions, like build and store the build images

 #.
 Deploy the MariaDB Database for storing the needed data by the Fiesta App
 #.
+Register the MariaDB VM to Era (if the Era BP has been uploaded and deployed otherwise this step will not be run)
+#.
 Fiesta Application that will create a dynamical webpage based on the data in the MariaDB database.